arturictus/sidekiq_alive/README.md

   #   config.port = 7433

   # ==> Liveness key
-  # Key to be stored in redis as probe of liveness
+  # Key to be stored in Redis as probe of liveness
   # default: "SIDEKIQ::LIVENESS_PROBE_TIMESTAMP"
   #
   #   config.liveness_key = "SIDEKIQ::LIVENESS_PROBE_TIMESTAMP"

   # ==> Time to live
-  # Time for the key to be kept by redis.
+  # Time for the key to be kept by Redis.
-  # Here is where you can set de periodicity that the sidekiq has to probe it is working
+  # Here is where you can set de periodicity that the Sidekiq has to probe it is working
   # Time unit: seconds
   # default: 10 * 60 # 10 minutes
   #